kentar0x/game-off-2012/README.md

 * All forked Octocats must reach the goal tile.

 I'm not sure how to deal with nested forks yet, maybe they shouldn't be allowed.

+## Special Thanks

+I am using PlanetCute, a [free tileset](http://www.lostgarden.com/2007/05/dancs-miraculously-flexible-game.html) generously offered by Daniel Cook for the express purpose of *not* making yet another Sokoban clone.
+Sorry, Danc!
+Anyway, [his blog](http://www.lostgarden.com/) is a great source of insight for independent games developers.